 In some cases the Crown Prosecutor does not have to show why the accused person should be kept in jail.
 In these situations the accused person must argue for their release.
 This happens if the accused person is not a resident of Canada.
 This also happens if the accused person is charged with murder or with an indictable offence while on bail for another serious offence, or if the accused person is charged with trafficking in narcotics.
 In these cases, and a few other situations, the accused person must satisfy the judge that it is safe to release them.

-At the end of the bail hearing the judge decides whether to release you.
-If you are released after a bail hearing, you may be required to enter into a recognizance in which you agree to pay a sum of money if you do not appear in court as required.
+At the end of the bail hearing the JP or judge decides whether to release you.
+If you are released after a bail hearing, you may have to agree to pay a sum of money if you do not appear in court as required.
 You may or may not be required to actually deposit the sum of money with the court.
+The JP or judge has to favour a promise to pay over you actually depositing money if you have assets that could be seized if you fail to appear.

 If you promise to pay money, you may have to get a surety.
+A JP or judge can only require this if less severe release conditions would not be enough.
 A surety is someone who promises to pay money to the court if you do not do the things you promised.
 If you breach a condition of your release, the surety may not have to pay anything if they can convince the judge that they took all reasonable steps to get you to comply with the conditions.

 If you have to pay money to the court you cannot use a personal cheque.
 The court only accepts...